finagle/finch/docs/src/main/tut/user-guide.md

 **Encoding**

-Beside decoding of input stream, it's possible to make output stream with enumerator using `Endpoint[Enumerator[Future, A]]`:
+Beside decoding of input stream, it's possible to make output stream with enumerator serving `Endpoint[Enumerator[Future, A]]`:

 ```tut